andyc2313/PyQt5-Image-Processing-GUI-HW5/README.md

 ## 📌 HW5 - PyQt5 Image Processing GUI

-This project is a graphical user interface (GUI) application for image processing, developed using **PyQt5** as part of a homework assignment (HW5).
+This project is a graphical user interface (GUI) application for image processing, developed using **PyQt5**.
 It supports the following functions:

 - Image loading and display
 - Color space conversion (RGB, CMY, HSI, XYZ, Lab, YUV)